umbersar/sites_viz/README.md

 ## Structure
 ```
-app.R
-/data
-/features
+ui.R
+server.R
+data/
+src/
 ```
-For the time being, all the datasets are provided in a `.csv` format and are stored within the `/data` folder.
+For the time being, all the datasets are provided in a `.csv` format and are stored within the `src/` folder.
+Every dataset has the following three columns:

-In the `/features` folder, you can find features that are being developed and tested, such as high-performance maps and advanced data tables.
+* `X`: index of a data point, which we use as ID for each data point
+* `o_longitude_GDA94`
+* `o_latitude_GDA94`

+In the `src/` folder, R scripts that ui.R and server.R depend on can be found.

-To run the app, open `app.R` in RStudio.
+To run the app, open either `ui.R` or `server.R` in RStudio.
 After the file has been opened, you will find a special `Run App` button on the top right corner of the script.
 Clicking on `Run App` will start up the application.

 Alternatively, one could use `shift + command + return` on Mac or `shift + control + enter` on Windows.

+For more details on the project, please refer to the design document.